rafalpienkowski/build-trigger/README.md

 Project search for avaliable build definiotions which have been setup in the VSTS project.
 Avaliable permission are visible for everyone.
 To trigger a bulild just click on it's name.

+_Notice:_ All build will be trigger in context on PAT token issuer.

 ![Dashboard](https://raw.githubusercontent.com/rafalpienkowski/resources/master/build-trigger/dashboard.png)

 ## Setup